Calcium: benefits, dosage, contraindications

 Bisphosphonates: moderate interaction

-Calcium supplements reduce the absorption of bisphosphonates.
+Calcium supplements decrease the absorption of bisphosphonates.

 Aluminum: moderate interaction